Time in Uganda

 Time in Uganda is officially denoted as East Africa Time (EAT; UTC+03:00), a single time zone used consistently across the country.
 Uganda does not observe daylight saving time (DST), maintaining a constant offset from Coordinated Universal Time (UTC) throughout the year.
-Uganda does not observe daylight saving time.

 In the IANA time zone database, Uganda is represented by the identifier Africa/Kampala, which is an alias to Africa/Nairobi, reflecting its shared time zone with neighboring East African countries such as Kenya and Tanzania.
 The country's ISO 3166-1 alpha-2 code is "UG".

 History

 Timekeeping in Uganda has evolved significantly from pre-colonial to modern times.
 Before British colonization in the late 19th century, local communities relied on solar time, with daily activities dictated by the sun’s position, given Uganda’s equatorial location where daylight varies little year-round.
 During the colonial period, the British introduced standardized time to facilitate railway operations, particularly the Uganda Railway completed in 1901.
 Post-independence in 1962, Uganda adopted East Africa Time (UTC+03:00), aligning with regional neighbors Kenya and Tanzania, and has maintained this standard without significant changes.